Mexico City

 Getting Around

 CDMX's metro is one of the cheapest in the world (around 5–7 MXN per ride with a MI Card) and covers most tourist areas.
-For match days at Estadio Azteca, take Metro Line 2 to Tasqueña then transfer to the Tren Ligero to 'Estadio Azteca' station — do not attempt to drive on match days as Calzada de Tlalpan gridlocks completely; Uber is best for everything else.
+For match days at Estadio Azteca, take Metro Line 2 to Tasqueña then transfer to the Tren Ligero to 'Estadio Azteca' station.
+Do not attempt to drive on match days; Calzada de Tlalpan gridlocks completely.
+Uber is best for everything else.

 Quick Tips